PaulDuvall/aws-5-mins/config-ssm-remediations/README.md

 cd aws-5-mins/config-ssm-remediations
 ```

-1. Run this command to launch a CloudFormation stack that generates Config Conformance Packs and related resources.
+Then, run this command to launch a CloudFormation stack that generates the necessary IAM permissions for the Config Rules and remediations.

 ```
 aws cloudformation deploy \